 New York, New York 10019

-IMP Ltd.
+International Marketing and Promotions Group Ltd.

 123 Buckingham Palace Road

 London, England SW1W DZ

 Re: Agreement for Project Services dated as of April 1, 2000 between Enron Corp. (“Enron”) and D’ARCY, MASIUS, BENTON & BOWLES USA, INC. (“Agency”) (the “Agreement”; capitalized terms used herein and not defined herein shall have the meanings given to such terms in the Agreement)